 Truth about Pet Food - articles pertaining to pet food and what is actually in it.

-Feeding a Raw Diet - a good, short introductory article to feeding raw (with a link to The Raw Feeding Community on Facebook).
+Feeding a Raw Diet - this Raw Feeding Community website has information on raw feeding, including a beginner's guide to switching your dog to a raw diet and a link to The Raw Feeding Community on Facebook.
 There is also a Facebook group for Italian Greyhound owners: Italian Greyhounds Raw Fed, with the first post containing tips for staring out.

-Hare-Today - a great resource for alternative protein sources (i.e. duck, rabbit) if you home-cook or prepare a raw diet for a dog with food intolerances.
+Hare-Today - another good resource with a wide selection of proteins and options if you home-cook or prepare a raw diet for a dog.